 Veterinary Assistance

-Before taking any steps to get rid of mites, consult a veterinarian.
+Before taking steps to get rid of mites, consult a veterinarian.
 Vets are invaluable for these reasons:

 Hamster Mite Spray or Dust